-We also use derivatives to hedge a variety of price risks in our retail marketing segment.
-Futures and swaps are used to achieve ratable pricing of crude oil purchases, to convert certain expected refined product sales to fixed or floating prices, to lock in margins for certain refined products and to lock in the price of a portion of natural gas purchases or sales and transportation costs.
-The derivatives used in our retail marketing segment represent economic hedges; however, we have elected not to designate any of the hedges in this business segment.
-Therefore, all realized and unrealized gains and losses from these derivative contracts are recognized in the consolidated statements of operations during the current period.
+We use futures and swaps to achieve ratable pricing of crude oil purchases, to convert certain expected refined product sales to fixed or floating prices, to lock in margins for certain refined products and to lock in the price of a portion of natural gas purchases or sales and transportation costs in our retail marketing segment.
+These contracts are not designated as hedges for accounting purposes.

-Our trading activities include the use of financial commodity derivatives to take advantage of market opportunities.
-These trading activities are a complement to our transportation and storage segment's operations and are netted in cost of products sold in our consolidated statements of operations.
-Additionally, we also have trading and marketing activities related to power and natural gas in our all other segment which are also netted in cost of products sold.
+We use financial commodity derivatives to take advantage of market opportunities in our trading activities which complement our transportation and storage segment's operations and are netted in cost of products sold in our consolidated statements of operations.
+We also have trading and marketing activities related to power and natural gas in our all other segment which are also netted in cost of products sold.
 As a result of our trading activities and the use of derivative financial instruments in our transportation and storage segment, the degree of earnings volatility that can occur may be significant, favorably or unfavorably, from period to period.
 We attempt to manage this volatility through the use of daily position and profit and loss reports provided to our risk oversight committee, which includes members of senior management, and the limits and authorizations set forth in our commodity risk management policy.